NCAR/wxrisk/index.md

 layout: frontpage
 title: The Hurricane Risk Calculator&reg;
 banner-title: The Hurricane Risk Calculator&reg;
 banner-description: Localizing and personalizing hurricane wind risks to inform decisions about hurricane preparations.
 The HurricaneRiskCalculator&reg; web app will be pilot testing in the U.S. and Australia in 2021.
-To learn how to take part in this pilot, click 'Get Involved' in the menu above.

 banner-button-text: Watch a video about the project
 banner-button-url: http://hurricanes.ral.ucar.edu/riskcalculator/videos/HRC_5.mp4